panCtrlV/bigDataStat-book/chapter2.md

   **Note** The explanation and raw data for this figure can be found on [Karl Rupp's webpage](https://www.karlrupp.net/2015/06/40-years-of-microprocessor-trend-data/).

-- Parallel computing on a multicore personal computer
+- Parallel computing on a multicore computer
   * Computer architecture
   * Multithreading
     + Most programs running on multicore systems are threaded.